 The device is an integrated circuit realized in BCD technology.
 It provides complete control logic and protections for a high performance dual-phase step-down DC-DC converter optimized for microprocessor power supply.
 It is designed to drive N Channel MOSFETs in a dual-phase synchronous-rectified buck topology.
 A 180 deg phase shift is provided between the two phases allowing reduction in the input capacitor current ripple, reducing also the size and the losses.
-The output voltage of the converter can be precisely regulated, programming the VID pins, from 0.825V to 1.575V with 25mV binary steps, with a maximum tolerance of ±0.6% over temperature and line voltage variations.
-The device automatically regulates 25mV higher than the HAMMER DAC avoiding the use of any external set-up resistor.
-The device manages On-The-Fly VID Code changes stepping to the new configuration following the VID table with no need for external components.
+The output voltage of the converter can be precisely regulated, programming the VID pins, from 1.100V to 1.850V with 25mV binary steps, with a maximum tolerance of ±0.8% over temperature and line voltage variations.
 The device provides an average current-mode control with fast transient response.
-It includes a 150kHz free-running oscillator.
+It includes a 300kHz free-running oscillator adjustable up to 600kHz.
 The error amplifier features a 15V/us slew rate that permits high converter bandwidth for fast transient performances.
-Current information is read across the lower mosfets RdsON or across a sense resistor in fully differential mode.
+Current information is read across the lower mosfets r{DSON} or across a sense resistor in fully differential mode.
 The current information corrects the PWM output in order to equalize the average current carried by each phase.
 Current sharing between the two phases is then limited at ±10% over static and dynamic conditions.
-The device protects against Over-Current, with an OC threshold for each phase, entering in constant current mode.
+The device protects against over-current, with an OC threshold for each phase, entering in constant current mode.
 Since the current is read across the low side mosfets, the constant current keeps constant the bottom of the inductors current triangular waveform.
 When an under voltage is detected the device latches and the FAULT pin is driven high.
-The device performs also Over-Voltage protection that disables immediately the device turning ON the lower driver and driving high the FAULT pin.
+The device performs also over voltage protection that disable immediately the device turning ON the lower driver and driving high the FAULT pin.